 Media Access to Facilities

-- Access to any DJJ facility, including parole offices, schools, and camps, requires prior approval of the Superintendent of the facility and the CDCR Assistant Secretary of Communications or their designated representative(s).
+- Access to any DJJ facility, including schools, and camps, requires prior approval of the Superintendent of the facility and the CDCR Assistant Secretary of Communications or their designee.

 - Media representatives may be limited in access to areas of a facility.
 These areas may include control booths, guard towers, reception centers, classrooms and vocational areas, and units housing mentally, seriously, or terminally ill youths.

 - Media representatives shall supply a full name, date of birth, social security number and driver’s license number as well as identification verifying their employment to process a security clearance for access to a facility.
-Media representatives from outside the United States need to supply a full name, date of birth and passport information as well as identification verifying their employment.
-If it is a breaking story, media representatives may be allowed access to an area outside the secure perimeter of the facility and, at the discretion of the Superintendent, inside the facility, if the safety of staff, youths, and visitors can be assured.
+Media representatives from outside the United States need to supply a full name, date of birth and passport information; complete a California Governor’s Office of Emergency Services (Cal OES) Foreign National Screening Form; and submit a Cal OES Visit Request Form.
+If it is a breaking story, media representatives may be allowed access to an area outside the secure perimeter of a facility and, at the discretion of the Superintendent, inside the facility, if the safety of staff, youths, and visitors can be assured.

 Writing and Telephoning a Youth

 - Media representatives may contact any youth by mail.
 It is not necessary for media to notify DJJ before communicating with a youth by mail.
 Incoming letters may be opened, inspected for contraband, subject to be read, and then forwarded to the youth, or withheld if objectionable or inappropriate material is contained within.
-To ensure prompt processing, the letter should be mailed to the youth using his/her full name and the YA number (if available) in care of the facility where he/she is living.
+To ensure prompt processing, the letter should be mailed to the youth using their full name and the YA number (if available) in care of the facility where they are living.